 An incident response plan is a documented strategy outlining steps and procedures an organization follows to detect, respond to, and recover from cybersecurity incidents, minimizing damage and recovery time.

-Gregg mentioned a few different ways to ensure better cyber hygiene – changing and working on business practices to keep systems safe.
+Gregg mentioned a few different ways to ensure better cyber hygiene - changing and working on business practices to keep systems safe.
+Password management and employee training are two key ways to improve cyber hygiene - changing and working on business practices to keep systems safe.
 Password management and employee training are two key ways to improve cyber hygiene.

 Gregg also referenced CIS 18 Core Security Controls as one way to start improving the management of systems and processes to reduce cybersecurity risk.
 Gregg mentioned that implementing the first 10 controls on the list could result in an 80% reduction in risk.